 You may have seen the Apple ad showing someone receiving a bunch of balloons as a “text message.”
 The ad doesn’t tell you how to send such messages.
 That’s MY job.
 Here’s how it’s done.

-Start by writing your message on your iOS 10 iPhone or iPad (more or this later), just like you always do.
+Start by writing your message on your iOS 10-or-higher iPhone or iPad (more or this later), just like you always do.
 Then, instead of tapping the the arrow-in-the-blue-circle “Send” button, hold that button down (you might have to press hard– depends on whether you have an iPhone with 3D touch, and on your 3D Touch settings.
 Settings/General/Accessibility/3D Touch).

 That leads to choices:

 Make a website!
 Sign up with Fatcow and get super-affordable web hosting, plus WordPress.
 Fatcow is my first recommendation when people ask for a web host.
 Check 'em out, and tell them I sent you!

 UPDATE: iOS 10.2 brought two new screen effects– Love, and Celebration.
 Have a look and give them a try.

-Note: Screen Effects only work with iOS 10 and 11.
-The sender’s iPhone (or iPad) has to be on iOS 10 or 11, and the recipient’s iPhone (or iPad) has to be on iOS 10 or 11 too.
+Note: Screen Effects only work with iOS 10 and higher.
+The sender’s iPhone (or iPad) has to be on iOS 10 or 11 or 12, and the recipient’s iPhone (or iPad) has to be on iOS 10 or 11 or 12 too.
 If you try to send screen effects (or bubbles) to any other device, the screen effects won’t show up (although the message does go through, and a notice– “Sent with Balloons”– will accompany the message).
 The effects also don’t show up on a Mac, and you can’t send them from a Mac either, at least not yet.
 By the time you’re reading this, things might have changed for the better.